What is a concessional loan?

 Open Concessional Loans

-A program that provides fund managers and investors with support to stimulate early stage venture capital investments.
+The ESVCLP program supports fund managers and investors in stimulating early stage venture capital investments in Australia.
 Fund managers can raise venture capital funds between $10 million and $200 million to invest in innovative early stage businesses, while both fund managers and investors receive tax benefits including exemptions on income and gains from eligible investments.

 Concessional loans for businesses in the Northern Territory to undertake projects that expand and grow their business.
 Projects must be of net economic benefit to the NT and should create and sustain new local jobs, increase economic activity, expand production capacity, or grow export capability.

 This program provides low-interest loans to Queensland primary producers whose assets have been significantly damaged by the Western Queensland Surface Trough and Associated Rainfall and Flooding between 21 March – 19 May 2025.
-Loans of up to $5 million over a maximum term of 10 years can be used to repair or replace damaged plant, equipment, farm buildings, livestock, and meet carry-on requirements.
+Loans can be used to repair or replace damaged plant, equipment, farm buildings, livestock, and meet carry-on requirements to re-establish normal operations.

 This scheme provides concessional loans to Tasmanian businesses to help them develop, expand, or undertake new projects that promote economic growth.
 Loans range from $100,000 to $5 million at variable interest rates over a loan term of up to 5 years.